 The Spirit and the bride say, "Come " And let the one who hears say, "Come " And let the one who is thirsty come; let the one who wishes take the water of life without cost.Revelation 22:17(NASB)

-And here in verse 17, we have a most beautiful invitation, to all people, from the Holy Spirit of God and the Church - which is the Bride of Christ.
-We read that the Spirit and the Bride invite everyone to 'Come'.
-COME, they encourage those that are overwhelmed with fatigue and thirst.
-'Come' is the call to those that are dead in their sins.
-Come, and drink of the water of life.
-Come they call!
-Drink, and to do so freely Come and drink without cost and without any reluctance or hesitation.
+Here in verse 17, we have a most beautiful invitation to all people, from the Holy Spirit of God and the Church, which is the Bride of Christ.
+We read that the Spirit and the Bride invite everyone to 'Come': "COME" they encourage those that are overwhelmed with fatigue and thirst.
+"Come" is the call to those that are dead in their sins.
+"Come, and drink of the water of life," is the beautiful invitation.
+"Drink, and do so freely."

-When one looks at this verse carefully one can see two different appeals.
-One is an entreaty to those that are dead in their sins and facing a lost eternity.. to come and drink of the water of life, while the other is the call of the Church, for Christ to return, and set up His earthly kingdom, in power and great glory.
-It is the call of the indwelling Spirit in the bosom of His Bride, to return to this world, and bring in that promised period of peace and prosperity, when Christ will reign as King of kings and Lord of lords - and all who were thirsty have drunk deeply of His living water.
+When one looks at this verse carefully, one can see two different appeals.
+One is an entreaty to those that are dead in their sins and facing a lost eternity to come and drink of the water of life, while the other is the call of the Church for Christ to return and set up His earthly kingdom, in power and great glory.
+It is the call of the indwelling Spirit in the bosom of His Bride, to return to this world and bring in that promised period of peace and prosperity, when Christ will reign as King of kings and Lord of lords - and all who were thirsty have drunk deeply of His living water.

-As the bride of Christ, who is awaiting His soon return, let us join our prayer and praise, with the Spirit of God and say, 'Come' And let the one who hears say, 'Come.'
-Let the one who is thirsty come, and let the one who wishes to partake of the water of life without cost - COME.
+As the Bride of Christ who is awaiting His soon return, let us join our prayer and praise with the Spirit of God and say, "'Come'.
+And let the one who hears say, 'Come.'
+And let the one who is thirsty come; let the one who desires, take the water of life without cost."

-Maranatha, come Lord Jesus.
-Praise God that, He who testifies to these things says, 'Yes, I am coming quickly ' Amen Come, Lord Jesus.
+Maranatha, come, Lord Jesus.
+Praise God that: "He who testifies to these things says, 'Yes, I am coming quickly.'
+Amen.
+Come, Lord Jesus.
 The grace of the Lord Jesus be with all.
-Amen.
+Amen."